 Section 4: Microsoft Teams Direct Routing Call Quality & Microsoft Teams Direct Routing Qos

-Call quality is the key consideration that needs to be understood with Microsoft Teams.
+Call quality is the key consideration that needs to be understood with a Microsoft Teams Phone System.
 Although mobile phones have become ubiquitous in today’s society we all experience regular issues where calls are choppy, garbled, or seem like we are talking to a person that is submerged underwater — THAT is the “call quality” we are talking about.

 There are a few key technology fundamentals that you need to understand:

 Microsoft Teams Direct Routing Quality of Service or QoS – QoS in a nutshell is about ensuring the priority of voice and video traffic over other traffic (web, email, file sharing) in a network.
 Think of QoS as providing a dedicated “Carpool Lane” for your voice traffic that never experiences congestion.
 Microsoft provides several methods for implementing and managing QoS for Microsoft Teams deployments.
 There are pros and cons to each especially how Windows and MAC operating systems handle traffic differently.
 Consider your business’s needs and then decide what operating system would be the best fit.